 Alternatively, you can fix DCOM Permissions issue using Registry Editor & DCom Config tool.

-To prevent the events from being logged, follow these steps to grant permission to the DCOM components that have specific CLSIDs and APPIDs.
+To prevent the events from being logged, follow these steps to grant permission to the DCOM components with specific CLSIDs and APPIDs.

-First, youโll need to figure out which process or service is associated with the CLASS ID listed in the error.
-To do this, go ahead and copy the CLSID listed in the event description.
+First, you’ll need to determine which process or service is associated with the CLASS ID listed in the error.
+To do this, copy the CLSID listed in the event description.
 In this case, it is {D63B10C5-BB46-4990-A94F-E40B9D520160}.
 Make sure to copy both the curly braces also.

 Now that you have identified the process, you can now proceed as follows to fix the error.